Is the source Vs in the circuit absorbing or supplying power, and how much?

 Solution

-a) The current source keeps the current of the loop and the voltage source keeps the voltage across the current source as shown below.
+a) The current source keeps the current of the loop and the voltage source keeps the voltage across the current source

 Find the current passing through the voltage source: